 Treatment for Antisocial Personality Disorder

-Few individuals seek medical attention specifically for antisocial personality disorder, or ASP.
-Antisocials who seek care do so for other problems such as marital discord, alcohol or drug abuse or suicidal thoughts.
+Few individuals seek medical attention specifically for antisocial personality disorder (ASP).
+People with antisocial personality disorder who seek care do so for other problems such as marital discord, alcohol or drug abuse or suicidal thoughts.
 Family members or the courts may send some people with ASP to a mental health counselor for evaluation.
-Antisocials often have poor insight and may reject the diagnosis or deny their symptoms.
+People with ASP often appear to have poor insight and may reject the diagnosis or deny their symptoms.

 Unless the person risks harming himself or others, hospital care is not needed.
 In fact, people with ASP can be disruptive in inpatient units — for example, becoming belligerent when their demands are unmet or using manipulation to gain favors.

 Psychotherapy for people with ASP should focus on helping the individual understand the nature and consequences of his disorder so he can be helped to control his behavior.
 Exploratory or insight-oriented forms of psychotherapy are generally not helpful to people with ASP.

 Cognitive therapy — first developed to help patients with depression — has recently been applied to ASP.
 The therapist should set guidelines for the patient’s involvement, including regular attendance, active participation and completion of any necessary work outside of office visits.
 The patient who submits to therapy only to avoid a jail term is not intent on improving.
 Therapy must be more than a means by which the antisocial tries to elude the consequences of his behavior.
 The cognitive therapy’s major goal is to help the patient understand how he creates his own problems and how his distorted perceptions prevent him from seeing himself the way others view him.